iwillspeak/feersum/docs/values.md

 ### Implementation Status

-Cons pairs are not yet supported.
-Pair literals are not yet handled or bound.
+Cons pairs are impemented in the runtime.
+Cons pair literals are not yet supported.

 ## Port